pmndrs/react-spring/readme.md

 ## Trails/Staggered transitions

-Create trailing animations by using `Trail`.
+`Trail` animates the first child of the list you pass, the others will follow in a trailing motion.
 The api is similar to `Transition` though it will assume your list is fixed.
-The items will interpolate in a staggered fashion, internally one spring follows the interpolated value of the previous one thereby creating a staggered chain.

 ```jsx
 import { Trail } from 'react-spring'